 - English spoken by locals is not unheard of, but it’s always helpful to have some sort of translation app on hand to make difficult communication easier.

 - Try as many new cuisine items and cultural activities as possible.
 You’ll never know what you’re missing out on if you don’t!

-- Several military spouses have recommended reading Okinawa Hai and Okinawa Living online well before your departure for up to the minute events and know-how for island living.
+- Several military spouses have recommended reading Okinawa Hai and Okinawa Living well before your departure for up to the minute events and know-how for island living.